KevinOleniczak/Windfarm-software/README.md

 * WiFi Router to connect OR wired ethernet switch and router (if wired, then also get a usb to wired ethernet adapter for the Raspberry PI Zero W)
 * Internet connection
 * An electric desk fan with variable speeds
+* An Alexa device (Echo or phone app would work)
+* If using a wired ethernet network include a switch, cables and ethenet adapter for the RPI Zero W
 * AWS Account with permissions to configure services as noted below

 ### How does it work: